code-people/code-people.github.io/_posts/2017-04-06-peoplesoft-oit-oss.markdown

 - Lightning Talks
   - What is a JSP tag file
   - Coderetreat Retrospective
-  - DevOps Days U of MN Retrospective
+  - DevOps UMN 2017 Retrospective
   - Artifactory

  Join us after the meeting for lunch!